 - Partners with Clean Air Minnesota to develop innovative approaches to reducing emissions.

-- Offers help for businesses to reduces VOC emissions.
+- Offers help for businesses to reduce VOC emissions.

 - Partners with EPA to develop voluntary emissions reduction projects as part of the Particulate Matter and Ozone Advance Program.